-In the intervening 4 years since Mr. Duncan arrived in Texas, became ill, was hospitalized, infected a few of his nurses, and subsequently succumbed to overwhelming infection, we have seen a handful of other infected patients enter the United States with no further spread.
+In the intervening four years since Mr. Duncan arrived in Texas, became ill, was hospitalized, infected a few of his nurses, and subsequently succumbed to overwhelming infection, we have seen a handful of other infected patients enter the United States with no further spread.
 A new investigative vaccine is on the horizon, novel therapies are emerging, and infection control and public health strategies have been developed.
-Given that 42 years elapsed of known EBOLA disease in resource poor countries without much in the way of scientific discovery for containment and treatment, it is sad that it took this deadly virus being transported to the United States in one sick Liberian citizen for the United States and other developed countries to make EBOLA research a priority.
+Given that 42 years elapsed of known Ebola disease in resource-poor countries without much in the way of scientific discovery for containment and treatment, it is sad that it took this deadly virus being transported to the United States in one sick Liberian citizen for the United States and other developed countries to make Ebola research a priority.

 Mr. Duncan, we owe you our gratitude, and to your family, our sincere condolences.